Obedaya/Tesca/README.md

 ---

 TESCA (Tesla Solar Charging Automation) is a program that aims to charge your Tesla vehicle with excess solar energy.
 The goal is to charge both the Tesla vehicle and a Tesla Powerwall evenly.
-The script is written in Python and uses the Teslapy API.
+The script is written in Python and uses the [TeslaPy API](https://github.com/tdorssers/TeslaPy).

+## Changelog

+Tesca Version: v.1.0.1
+- Fixed minor bugs
+- Added check if car battery is full

 ## What you'll need